 The story follows Bettany as the titular character.
 Frank Bledsoe’s a well-respected literature professor at New York University who’s only come out to his friends.
 It’s 1973 and he’s uncomfortable allowing his homosexuality to be known on a wide scale.
 And he’s adamant about keeping his sexuality a secret from his family back home in Creekville, South Carolina.

 Frank’s used to pretending around his family which leads to uncomfortable moments at family gatherings where he’s forced to dodge questions about dating and relationships.
 Frank’s dad, Mac (Stephen Root), is distant and withholds his love.
-Frank’s relationships with other family members is better, but it’s his 18-year-old niece, Beth (Sophia Lillis), who holds a special place in his heart.
+Frank’s relationships with other family members are better, but it’s his 18-year-old niece, Beth (Sophia Lillis), who holds a special place in his heart.

 It’s only fitting that it’s Beth who’s the first family member to pull back the curtain and discover the real Frank, the one he’s kept hidden from his repressed, judgmental father and the rest of his family.
 Once she arrives in New York to study and learns about his 10-year relationship with Walid “Wally” Nadeem (Peter Macdissi), Beth becomes his fiercest supporter and ally.
 Their relationship grows even closer as they make the drive from NY to the family’s South Carolina home for the funeral of a family member.